55 marketing ideas for schools

 Looking to increase school admissions, drive registrations for upcoming open days or just build overall brand awareness of your school?
 The Small Films team has distilled down our absolute favourite school marketing tactics into a list of 55 marketing ideas for schools.

 Over the years, we’ve been lucky enough to work with the likes of Eton College, Blundell’s and Marlborough College, creating awesome school films, so we’re well-versed in bringing a school’s story to life.
-If you’d like to chat with one of our school film specialists about your upcoming film project, then just drop us a line at george@smallfilms.com
+If you’d like to chat with one of our school film specialists about your upcoming film project or school marketing ideas, then just drop us a line at george@smallfilms.com

 1) Develop an email marketing strategy around key events in the calendar